nik-john/angular-video-dashboard/README.md

 ##### Web Server

 Gulp is used here to provide a very basic node/Express web server for viewing and testing your application as you build.
 It serves static files from the `build/` directory, leaving routing up to AngularJS.
 All Gulp tasks are configured to automatically reload the server upon file changes.
 The application is served to `localhost:3002` once you run the `npm run dev` script.
 To take advantage of the fast live reload injection provided by browser-sync, you must load the site at the proxy address (within this boilerplate will by default be `localhost:3000`).
 To change the settings related to live-reload or browser-sync, you can access the UI at `localhost:3001`.

+## Known issues/bugs

+1. Infinite scroll goes into loop at the bottom of the container after all 100 videos have been loaded
+2. Directives
+3. Error handling on login form is incomplete

+## Tasks status

+[x] Develop a single page application by using one of the allowed MVV* frameworks.

+[x] Design the UI, which should be motivated by the provided visuals.

+[x] Implement user authentication.
+The content of this application should not be visible to public.

+[x] User should be able to see video listings on index page.
+Only first 10 videos should be loaded initially.

+[x] Lazy loading should be implemented i.e. More videos should appear as the user scrolls down the listing.

+[x] Users should not be able to play more than 1 video simultaneously.
+Playing a video should pause all other videos.

+[x] Users should be able to rate videos, an overall rating for each video should also be displayed.

+[x] Users should be able to open the video details page by clicking on video title.

+[x] REST API should be consumed.

+[x] Unit tests with at least 50% code coverage should be provided.